rxseven/docker-playground/README.md

 > Note: by default, when you run test in *watch mode*, Jest will only run the tests related to files changed (modified) since the last commit.
 This is an optimization designed to make your tests run fast regardless of how many tests in the project you have.
 However, you can also press `a` in the watch mode to force Jest to run all tests.

 > Note: code coverage reports will be generated in the local `./coverage` directory.
-This directory is listed in `.gitignore` file to ensure that it will not be tracked by Git.
+This directory is listed in `.gitignore` file to ensure that it will not be tracked by the source control.

 > Tip: press `control + c` to stop the running tests.